Professional help

 Other sources of legal help

 Employment advocates are employment law specialists who are not lawyers.
 They can help you prepare documentation, give advice and can represent you in court.
 You will have to pay for these services but their costs are generally less than lawyer fees.
-To find an employment advocate search in the Yellow Pages (external link)or visit the Employment Law Insititute of New Zealand website(external link)
+To find an employment advocate search in the Yellow Pages (external link)or visit the Employment Law Institute of New Zealand website(external link)

 If your representation changes